Yermo/nativescript-mapbox/README.md

 To run them, you'll need to clone the github repository and build the plugin.
 See below.

-You will also need an access toaken.
+You will also need an access token.
 Your access_token can then be set in the top level mapbox_config.ts file.

 The style can be set to one of the Mapbox style names or it can be the URL of your own hosted tile server.